Tailgating Heats Up

 With a trailer in tow with red flames and the Percy Guidry name emblazoned on the side, the staff fired up the grill and displayed barbecue accessories and even patio furniture to create the outdoor living ambience.

-"We were doing it because we love tailgating, but for potential and existing customers to see us out there supporting the local university and seeing the equipment in action, you can't buy advertising like that," said Keith Guidry, the store's co-owner and manager.
+"We were doing it because we love tailgating, but for potential and existing customers to see us out there supporting the local university and seeing the equipment in action, you can't buy advertising like that," said Keith Guidry, the store's co-owner an

 Guidry said it's difficult to quantify how significantly grill promotions boosted the store's sales, but he's confident it made an impact.